-Not only has the products to adapt to the need and habits of the local customers, but the image of the brand also has to and the marketing strategy should by decided according to the cultural sensibilities.
+Not only has the products adapt to the need and habits of the local customers, but the image of the brand also has to and the marketing strategy should be decided according to the cultural sensibilities.

 Developing an image for the brand is important in order for it to be distinguishable and acknowledged by the customers.
 Branding is a sticking point in China, and this aspect is vital when it comes to settling on the Chinese market.